 “Ancillary Certificates” means a certificate other than a statutory certificate of compliance as prescribed in the Building Control Regulations given by a competent person to confirm compliance of elements of the building, design or works with Building Regulations;

 “Ancillary Certifier” means a person proposed to issue such a statement.
-(Note: a “person” also includes a company); “Assigned Certifier” means the competent, registered professional person so assigned, in accordance with the Building Control Regulations;
+(Note: a “person” also includes a company); “Assigned Certifier” means the competent, registered professional person so assigned, following the Building Control Regulations;

-To download a copy of the Code of Practice for Inspecting and Certifying Buildings and Works click here.
-These are an integral part of the Building Control Regulations 2014 February, 2014
+To download a copy of the Code of Practice for Inspecting and Certifying Buildings and Works, click here.
+These are an integral part of the Building Control Regulations 2014.

 - EN ISO 16283-1:2014 Field measurement of sound insulation in buildings and of building elements — Part 1: airborne sound insulation.

 - EN ISO 16283-2:2018 Field Measurement of Impact Sound Insulation of Floors — Part 2: Impact sound insulation.